Latest in: l.a. louver

 6 Jun 2014

 This is the final week for Rina Banerjee’s solo exhibition Disgust, on view at L.A.
 Louver through this Saturday, June 28th.
 Click here for images, videos and reviews of the show.
-IMAGE: Rina Banerjee, Soldier: overseas and …
+IMAGE: Rina Banerjee, Soldier: overseas and out …

 Featured Image